ctsit/redcapcustodian/docs/custom_rscript.md

 REDCap Custodian provides a rich framework for logging both success and failure of automated processes.
 By default, it logs activity to a MySQL databse of your choosing.
 This should _not_ be your REDCap database.
 It's completely reasonable to log a study's activity into your study database, but if you don't have a study database, a shared logging database is a good thing.
 Make sure to set `LOG_DB_` values.

+## REDCap API credential management

+It's possible to do credential management with environment variables, but it quickly gets tedious.
+It get's very tedious if you have to manage multiple API tokens.
+To address that, REDCap custodian provides a few credential management functions to help you make an use a local dataset of REDCAp API credentials.
+See [Credential Scraping](./credential-scraping.html) for an example of how to do it.
+Read down through _Scraping a server’s API tokens and putting them in a local sqlite DB_

 ## Create your scripts in the right folder

 Create scripts that will move or clean data in the `etl` folder.
 Create reports in the `reports` folder.
 These aren't rules, but they are useful conventions.
 Each of these has been excluded from the package build process so _if_ you make a package the code in these folders won't cause warnings in the build.

+## Tiny script example

+REDCap custodian includes an example report script to describe your REDCap users at [REDCap User Lifecycle](../report/redcap_user_lifecycle.Rmd).
+It provides an example of a report you could run against your own REDCap system.
+We also have an example of the [report output](./redcap_user_lifecycle.pdf) from the University of Florida CTSI REDCap system with annotations that explain what it tells you about the history and activity of the UF system.

 ## Logging

 REDCap Custodian provides valuable logging that reduce the stress of running unattended jobs writing data to important things.
-TO use the logging you need to create a MySQL/Maria DB, put its credentials in your environment file as described above, load the redcapcustodian package in your script, and initialize the logging.
+To use the logging you need to create a MySQL/Maria DB, put its credentials in your environment file as described above, load the redcapcustodian package in your script, and initialize the logging.
 You can and should also log success at the end of the script and log warnings or failure where your script can detect them.
 Here's an actual script that makes some changes in the redcap backend and logs what is did:

 ```r
 library(tidyverse)